amitxv/PC-Tuning/docs/post-install.md

     - Trimming your SSD

-    - Using a [lint roller](https://www.ikea.com/us/en/p/baestis-lint-roller-gray-90425626) to remove dirt and debris from the mouse pad once in a while
+    - Using a [lint roller](https://www.ikea.com/us/en/p/baestis-lint-roller-gray-90425626) to remove dirt and debris from the mouse pad

-    - Using a small [air dust blower](https://www.amazon.com/s?k=air+dust+blower) to remove dirt and debris from the mouse sensor lens often
+    - Using a small [air dust blower](https://www.amazon.com/s?k=air+dust+blower) to remove dirt and debris from the mouse sensor lens

     - Removing dust from components often